SamBell2/SamBell2.github.io/src/programming/morse_code.md

 ---
 title: Morse Code Translator
-hide:
+summary: An app to translate to and from morse code
+year: 2021
+tags:
- - navigation
+    - Programming
- - toc
+    - Python
 ---
 # Morse Code Translator
 *2021 - Aged 10*